Skip to content

 Memory

-• Save: Use Flow step “Save User Memory” to persist a key/value with a description.
+• Save: Use the "Save User Memory" Flow step to persist a key/value with a description.

 • Retrieve: Use "Search User Memory" to look up previously saved items.

-• Delete: Use “Delete User Memory” to remove records when they’re no longer needed.
+• Delete: Use "Delete User Memory" to remove records when they are no longer needed.

 Quick links: